Bank4All/Bank4All/README.md

 He has control over list of counterparties for entity to entity block and regulator segment of activity as well as insure wall between transaction are effective

+He need to insure all banking activity and control has been checked, enforced and will not risk the activity to be stopped or unrecognized or worst allow violation of regulators rules

+- Highly difficult : Business validator of LAW text translater into Rules and Constraints
+- Very difficult : Identify loophole of circular exposure
+- Difficult : Validate complete transactions traces and report at any given time a full control of sides
+- Average : Monitor how rules are applied, and verify perimeter and scope are clearly identified at referential level
+- Medium : Validate impersonation, Business event,

 ### Prerequisites